NC INHERITANCE LAWS: WHAT TO KNOW IF YOU’VE BEEN DISINHERITED

 Although these intestate succession laws may look straightforward, they can easily become more complicated when a less-than-conventional situation arises.

 If an otherwise eligible relative dies soon after the decedent, they will still receive their inheritance so long as they survive the decedent by 120 hours.
 On a similar note, if a relative, particularly a child, is conceived before the decedent dies but is born within ten months after the decedent’s death, they are eligible to receive an inheritance.
+This is what happens if you die without a will.

 What happens to children conceived outside of marriage?
-In short, children and other eligible relatives conceived outside of marriage will still receive their share of the inheritance as long as they are considered legally legitimated under state law, the decedent acknowledged paternity, or the paternity was proven through DNA testing (so long as the child was born within one year of the decedent’s death).
+In short, children and other eligible relatives conceived outside of marriage will still receive their share of the inheritance as long as they are considered legally legitimated under state law, the decedent acknowledged paternity or the paternity was proven through DNA testing (so long as the child was born within one year of the decedent’s death).

 ELECTIVE SHARE RIGHTS FOR A SURVIVING SPOUSE

-Under North Carolina law, the surviving spouse has a right to a share of the deceased person’s estate.
+Under North Carolina intestate succession laws, the surviving spouse has a right to a share of the deceased person’s estate.
 According to the North Carolina Statutes section 30-3.1, “the surviving spouse of a deceased person who dies domiciled in this State has a right to claim an ‘elective share’ of the decedent’s total net assets.”
 Hence, if a decedent tried to disinherit their spouse, the surviving spouse has the right to override the will’s terms and take an elective share in the decedent’s personal property remains.

 AMOUNT OF THE ELECTIVE SHARE